 This seminar will examine the historical and literary definitions of what it means to be an American.
 Through historical documents, novels, short stories, and other printed sources, students will investigate how various events and ideas intertwined to define important aspects of American culture.
 The class will be run as a seminar with emphasis placed on individual reading and class discussion.
-Students will be responsible for class presentation on several topics.
-Prerequisite: ENG 101 or ENG 101W and ENG 102 both with a grade of "C-" or better or consent of instructor.
+Students will be responsible for class presentations on several topics.
+Prerequisite: Eligibility for ENG\ 101 OR consent of instructor.

-ENG 231 BRITISH LITERATURE I
+ENG\ 231 BRITISH LITERATURE I

 A study of selected British Literary works in the major genres of poetry, prose and drama from the eighth to the mid-eighteenth centuries by means of readings films and discussions.
-Prerequisite: ENG 101 or ENG 101W and ENG 102 both with a grade of "C-" or better or consent of instructor.
+Prerequisite: ENG\ 102, with a "C" or better, OR consent of instructor.

-ENG 232 BRITISH LITERATURE II
+ENG\ 232 BRITISH LITERATURE II

-A study of selected British literacy works in the major genres of poetry, drama, and prose from the late eighteenth century to the present by means of readings, films and discussions.
-Prerequisite: ENG 101 or ENG 101W and ENG 102 both with a grade of "C-" or better or consent of instructor.
+A study of selected British Literacy works in the major genres of poetry, drama, and prose from the late eighteenth century to the present by means of readings, films, and discussions.
+Prerequisite: ENG\ 102, with a "C" or better, OR consent of instructor.

-ENG 233 SHAKESPEARE
+ENG\ 233 SHAKESPEARE

 An introduction to Shakespeare's works through the study of representative plays.
-Emphasis on language, imagery, themes, characterization, staging.
+Emphasis on language, imagery, themes, characterization, and staging.
 Includes reading, lecture, discussion, films, and writing critical essays.
-Prerequisite: ENG 101 or ENG 101W and ENG 102 both with a grade of "C-" or better or consent of instructor.
+Prerequisite: ENG\ 102, with a "C" or better, OR consent of instructor.

-ENG 240 STUDIES IN WORLD LITERATURE
+ENG\ 240 STUDIES IN WORLD LITERATURE

 An exploration of universal themes and various cultural perspectives through readings, film, and discussion.
-Pre-requisite: ENG 101 or ENG 101W and ENG 102 both with a grade of "C-" or better or consent of instructor.
+Pre-requisite: ENG\ 102, with a "C" or better, OR consent of instructor.

-ENG 260 WOMEN'S LITERATURE I
+ENG\ 260 WOMEN'S LITERATURE I

 The themes of love, work, and marriage will be explored as the heroines of these novels and stories are forced to make life choices, often between marriage and a vocation, individuality and society's narrow expectations.
 Authors include both established and neglected 19th and early 20th century American women writers, many of them surprisingly modern in their themes and writing styles.
-Prerequisite: ENG 101 or ENG 101W and ENG 102 both with a grade of "C-" or better or consent of instructor.
+Prerequisite: ENG\ 102, with a "C" or better, OR consent of instructor.

-ENG 262 WOMEN'S LITERATURE II
+ENG\ 262 WOMEN'S LITERATURE II

 This course will introduce students to a variety of contemporary women writers.
 Focus will be on both the diversity and commonality of women's experience, as explored in 20th century short story, novel, and poetry.
 Several women writers may visit class to read and discuss their work.
-Prerequisite: ENG 101 or ENG 101W and ENG 102 both with a grade of "C-" or better or consent of instructor.
+Prerequisite: ENG\ 102, with a "C" or better, OR consent of instructor.

-ENG 266 GAY AND LESBIAN LITERATURE
+ENG\ 266 GAY AND LESBIAN LITERATURE